National Museum of Montenegro: Possessions

 The museum possesses the Oktoih Prvoglasnik, a significant printed work from the late 15th century.
 It also host the original icon of Our Lady of Philermos, which had been in the possession of the Order of St. John since the Crusades.

+More precise documentation in the museum has been maintained since 1976.

-Around 3000 artifacts owned by the museum can't be located and they are presumed to be stolen over the years.
+Around 3000 artifacts owned by the museum cannot be located and they are presumed to have been stolen over the years.